Jean-Paul Gauzès

-Jean-Paul Gauzès (born 1 October 1947 in Toulouse) is a French politician of the Union for a Popular Movement, part of the European People's Party.
+Jean-Paul Gauzès (1 October 1947 in Toulouse – 13 September 2023 in Paris) was a French politician of the Union for a Popular Movement, part of the European People's Party.
 He served as a Member of the European Parliament for the North-West of France from 2004 to 2014.

 Early career

 After studying economics and law and lecturing in Toulouse, Gauzès moved to Paris in 1972, working in the Ministry of National Education before moving into legal practice.
 From 1980 until 1994, he worked as a lawyer in the Council of State and in the Court of Appeals.

 In 1996, Gauzès was involved in the creation of Dexia.
 Between 1998 and 2007, he served as the company's director on legal and tax matters in France and worked for Dexia Credit Local, a subsidiary of the bank that lends money to local governments.

 Political career

 Role in national politics

 In the 1998 French regional elections, Gauzès was one of five mainstream center-right politicians who, having accepted votes from the far-right National Front, were voted into office as regional presidents.
 This sparked an uproar among their political allies, prompting Gauzès to resign.